nathan-bzamm/RocketFinProject/stock-application-typescript/README.md

-# InvestoPro - Stock Portfolio Management Tool
+# InvestoPro - Stock Portfolio Management Tool (TypeScript Version)

-InvestoPro is a web-based tool that allows individual investors to manage and track their investments.
-Users can view their portfolio, trade securities, and analyze their transaction history.
-The tool features a modern user interface with interactive charts and data visualizations.
+InvestoPro is a web-based tool that enables individual investors to manage and track their investments with ease.
+This tool was initially developed in JavaScript and has now been converted to TypeScript to enhance type safety, maintainability, and scalability.

 ## Features
-- View and analyze your investment portfolio
+- View and analyze your investment portfolio.
-- Trade securities by buying or selling shares
+- Trade securities by buying or selling shares.
-- Search for and view detailed information about specific stocks
+- Search for and view detailed information about specific stocks.
-- Interactive charts showcasing price trends for each stock
+- Interactive charts showcasing price trends for each stock.
-- Recent transactions overview on the homepage
+- Overview of recent transactions on the homepage.
-- Modern and responsive design using React and Tailwind CSS
+- Modern, responsive design using React and Tailwind CSS.
+- Type safety and improved code structure with TypeScript.

+## Why TypeScript?
+The TypeScript version of InvestoPro was created to provide:
+- **Improved Type Safety**: Prevent common errors at compile-time.
+- **Enhanced Code Maintainability**: Type annotations and interfaces make the code easier to understand and maintain.
+- **Scalability**: Better suited for larger, more complex projects due to its robust type-checking system.

 ## Prerequisites
 - [Node.js](https://nodejs.org/) (version 14 or above)